yeojunh/photoStat/README.md

 ## About the Project
 PhotoStat is intended to be a web-based AI to solve introductory hypothesis tests (z-tests and t-tests of Normal distributions) by inserting an image of a word problem or typing out the question.

 This project is a work in progress.
-I will first implement the project _without_ using AI.
+I will first implement the project _without_ using machine learning.
 I will extract necessary data from the word problem using other methods for the initial implementation of the project.
-Then, I will re-implement the project using AI.
+Then, I will re-implement the project using machine learning.

 ## Functionalities:
 - Website with a simple interface to take/insert an image of a word problem or type out the question